 T +1 212 819 7982

-Representation of Google in a patent infringement matter filed in the US District Court for the District of Delaware by British Telecommunications.
+Representation of Google in a patent infringement matter filed in the U.S. District Court for the District of Delaware by British Telecommunications.
 British Telecom alleged that Google infringed six patents through its offering of various location-based and content-access features in many of Google's mobile and desktop products.
+After obtaining summary judgment of noninfringement of one of the asserted patents, the matter resolved favorably for our client.
 (British Telecommunications plc v.
 Google Inc., 11-cv-1249).

 Federal Circuit Opens Door to New Defense to Inducing Infringement, White & Case Client Alert, July 2013, (co-author with Kevin X. McGann and Warren S. Heit)